tburette/martingale/index.md

-#Can you make money with the Martingale?
+#Can you make money with the martingale?

 The martingale is a simple betting system for the roulette casino game.
-This page analyzes with hard number the system and determines whether you can reliably make money at the roulette with it.
+This page analyzes with hard numbers the martingale system and determines whether you can reliably make money at the roulette with it.

 #What is the roulette?